Richard Crenna: Radio years

 Crenna got his acting start on radio.
 In 1937, he had gained his first role, that of "the kid who did everything wrong" on Boy Scout Jamboree, a show on which he continued to appear occasionally in numerous roles until 1948.
 In the following year, he started playing Walter "Bronco" Thompson on The Great Gildersleeve, a role he played until 1954.
 He also originated the role of geeky Walter Denton on the radio comedy Our Miss Brooks alongside Eve Arden and Gale Gordon in 1948, and followed that role when the series moved to television in 1952.
 He remained in that role until 1957.
 He appeared as a delivery boy in My Favorite Husband (episode "Liz Cooks Dinner for 12"), was Oogie Pringle on A Date With Judy (episode "The Competitive Diet", among several other episodes of the show) and as a teenager on The George Burns and Gracie Allen Show (episode "Watching the Neighbor's Daughter").

 Early television years

 Crenna played Walter Denton on radio's Our Miss Brooks, remaining with the cast when it moved into television in 1952.
-He remained with the show until it was canceled in 1957.
+He remained with the show until a 1955 change moved Miss Brooks to a grade school.
 He guest-starred on the I Love Lucy episode "The Young Fans", with Janet Waldo and on the 1955–56 anthology series Frontier, in the lead role of the episode titled "The Ten Days of John Leslie".
 In 1955, he was the guest star on The Millionaire in the episode "The Ralph McKnight Story".